-Ac ctions Objective #7 1.
-Establish a volunteer-based committee to begin a formal species inventory listing.
-Recognize the value of indigenous aquatic plants.
-Promote good stewardship practices and provide education and awareness about importance of phosphate-free detergents, regular septic maintenance and fertilizer-free properties via newsletters, website, presentations and workshops.
-Provide information on targeted, effective and approved aquatic plant 4. removal when required.
-Encourage research into factors contributing to growth of aquatic plants by working with universities, RVCA and other partners.
+Ac tions 1.
+Establish a volunteer-based committee to begin a formal species Objective #7 inventory listing.
+Recognize the value 2.
+Promote good stewardship practices and provide education and of indigenous awareness about importance of phosphate-free detergents, regular septic aquatic plants. maintenance and fertilizer-free properties via newsletters, website, presentations and workshops.
+3. Provide information on targeted, effective and approved aquatic plant removal when required.
+4. Encourage research into factors contributing to growth of aquatic plants by working with universities, RVCA and other partners.